oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - Avoid prematurely optimizing during refactor (or green) stage.
     - Focus on correct behaviour, good design, consistent interfaces, expressive code.
     - Later, _maybe_, we optimize.
 But not without first _measuring_.
+- Each cycle, want to make 'green' by generalizing solution.
+    - But don't _over-generalize_.
+Don't account for future concerns.
 - Tests are independent.
     - Each test has its own separate context e.g. instance of object-under-test.
     - Each test deals with one precise behaviour. *Even if* two tests end up doing the same steps!